statisticsnorway/dapla-project/localstack/README.md

-open-hadoop-hdfs                              Open Hadoop nameserver/dataserver open-lds-client                               Open Linked Data Store Client in your browser open-dapla-workbench                          Open Dapla Workbench in your browser open-user-access-admin                        Open User Access Admin in your browser print-local-changes                           Show a brief summary of local changes generate-concept-schemas                      Generate schemas from RAML files for setting up Linked Data Store for Concept generate-exploration-schemas                  Generate schemas from RAML files for setting up Linked Data Store for the entire GSIM model
+open-hadoop-hdfs                              Open Hadoop nameserver/dataserver open-lds-client                               Open Linked Data Store Client in your browser open-dapla-workbench                          Open Dapla Workbench in your browser open-dapla-user-access-admin                  Open Dapla User Access Admin in your browser print-local-changes                           Show a brief summary of local changes generate-concept-schemas                      Generate schemas from RAML files for setting up Linked Data Store for Concept generate-exploration-schemas                  Generate schemas from RAML files for setting up Linked Data Store for the entire GSIM model